4 Ways to Warm Up Students for ELA Writing Assessments

+Make sure that students are prepared for the format and structure of the test by providing them with plenty of opportunities for practice as well as explicit instruction for test-taking strategies.
 The types of questions on standardized tests vary from state to state.
 Your test may have short-response, extended-response questions, and even essay writing.
-Familiarize your students with the types of questions they’ll face and model the types of responses that are expected for each.
-Consider adding tools to your lessons that offer pretest practice to help students approach test day confidently.
+Help students become confident with the types of questions they’ll face and be sure to model the types of responses that are expected for each in your lessons, homework, and assessments.

 2. Keep it going with close reading